sssnnt/gitlab-aws-helloworld/README.md

 * You have not setup the AWS_ACCOUNTNO or DEPLOY_ROLE_NAME secret variables correctly.
 Check spelling, account number and role name.
 * The permissions file was not deployed correctly, check the Cloudformation Stack creation events and output
 * The permissions template file was deployed to the wrong AWS account.
 Check that it was deployed to the account where you want to deploy AWS resources
-* The account no in the secret variable is not the one the permission template file was deployed to.
+* The account no in the secret variable value is not the one the permission template file was deployed to.
 Check that the AWS_ACCOUNTNO variable value is the account number where you deployed the permissions template file to.
 * The Gitlab runner IAM role name provided for the permission stack creation is not correct.
-Check that the role name provided when creating the stack was correctly spelled and is only the name and to e.g. the full ARN.
+Check that the role name provided when creating the stack was correctly spelled and contains only the name and not e.g. the full ARN.
 ![](images/runner-role-name.png)

 ##  When to run the deployment I can't find any "Pipelines" menu in the CI /CD section